 DO I NEED TO TAKE SPECIAL PRECAUTIONS?
 Some people may be more vulnerable to contaminants in drinking water than the general population.
 Immuno-compromised persons such as persons with cancer undergoing chemotherapy, persons who have undergone organ transplants, people with HIV/AIDS or other immune system disorders, as well as some elderly and infants can be particularly at risk from infections.
 These people should seek advice about drinking water from their health care providers.
 EPA/CDC guidelines on appropriate means to lessen the risk of infection by cryptosporidium and other microbial contaminants are available from the Safe Drinking Water Hotline (800-426-4791)

 Hartstene Pointe Water-Sewer District is governed by three commissioners elected by the voters within the District.
-The District Board of Commissioners meets on the second and fourth Thursdays of each month at 1:00 PM.
-The public is invited to participate.
+The District Board of Commissioners meets at 1:00 PM on the second and fourth Thursdays of each month.